arogachev/arogachev.com/_pages/portfolio/2013-1-psychological-tests-online.md

 ### Programming

-Having assessed the complexity of further development of the project in "1C-Bitrix" CMS, I decided to rewrite it fully in Yii Framework which I was studying at that time while working at "Fora" company.
+Having assessed the complexity of further development of the project in "1C-Bitrix" CMS, I decided to rewrite it fully in Yii Framework which I was studying at that time while working at "FORA" company.
 Test structure was redesigned using MVC framework models.
 It was decided to use expressions containing links to key objects, their values and also basic arithmetic and logic operations for calculation of the results.
 This list was subsequently supplemented by many other operations - for example, checking if one set is a subset of another set, etc. I excluded use of `eval` immediately for